josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind-is-smart-steering.md

 We, the frontend team, tried reasoning with the more senior and more backend-focused developers in charge of this tooling decision; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations, but forcing us into questionable architecture choices as well.
 (Custom components proliferated out of control, to the point that it almost didn't make sense to have components at all.)

-We also explained how this change was having adverse effect, both on the workers and the work.
+We also explained how this change was having adverse effects, both on the workers and the work.
 By putting our best tools just out of reach, we were forced to put more effort into crude workarounds, just to achieve mediocre results.

 We weren't happy, and neither were the designers whose work we were implementing. (_Try explaining to a designer that what they want would be not only possible, but relatively trivial, if you weren't locked into a Tailwind-only world._)